umbraco/UmbracoDocs/umbraco-cms/reference/configuration/requesthandlersettings.md

 This settings contains objects with a **"Char"** and **"Replacement** key.
 Each of these objects holds a character that should be replaced and what it should be replaced with.

 {% hint style="info" %}
+When managing entries from the collection, you need to do a couple of things for the change to be reflected:

+1. Refresh the database cache from the "Published Status" tab in the **Settings** section of the backoffice.
-When adding or removing entries from the collection, you need to re-save and publish any node where you want the change reflected.
+2. Re-save and publish any node where you want the change reflected.
+  a.
 You can also use **Publish with descendants...** on the root node to update the URL for all descendants.
 {% endhint %}

 So, if: